Slemish: History

 Slemish Mountain is the legendary first known Irish home of Saint Patrick.
 According to legend, following his capture and being brought to Ireland as a slave, Patrick worked as a shepherd at Slemish Mountain for about six years, from ages 16 to 22, for a man named Milchu (or Miluic).

 It was during this time that Patrick turned to frequent prayer as his only consolation in his loneliness.
-In a vision he was encouraged to escape and return home.
+In a vision he heard the voice of an angel telling him to escape and return home to Britain.

 He did this, then became a priest and returned to Ireland, allegedly to convert his old master.
 The legend goes that his own real conversion took place while on Slemish out in all weathers, communing with nature and praying continuously.
 As Patrick was not the first Christian Bishop to visit Ireland, his ministry was confined to the North.
 Here he established churches and an episcopal system.
 One such church is thought to have been founded at the nearby site of Skerry Churchyard.

 In later times, Slemish was the site of a United Irish camp during the 1798 rebellion in County Antrim.

 Activities

 Slemish Mountain is open year-round, and on Saint Patrick's Day (17 March) large crowds walk to the top of the mountain as a pilgrimage.
-The one and a half kilometre round walk to the summit and back takes approximately one hour in good weather.
+The one-and-a-half kilometre round walk to the summit and back takes approximately one hour in good weather.
 Excellent views can be had of the Antrim and Scottish coasts to the east.
 Ballymena town, Lough Neagh and the Sperrin Mountains are all normally visible to the west whilst the Bann Valley and the higher summits of the Antrim Hills can be seen to the North.
 The 180 metre climb is steep and rocky.

 There is a parking facility with interpretation boards and washrooms on site.